Practice this case based on how you are assessed in your OSCEs, and use the relevant sections for general revision. 🤓

 Doctor Instruction:

-You are a Foundation Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is Denise Flynn, a 32-year-old female with lethargy.
 Please take a history and perform a relevant examination.

 Patient History: